SLUR-m-Py/SLURPY/README.md

   -h, --help            show this help message and exit -r ./path/to/reference.fasta, --refix ./path/to/reference.fasta
                         Path to input reference referecne (in .fasta or .fa format) with an assoicated (.fai) bwa index to use for alignment.
+  --fastq ./path/to/fastqs, --fq ./path/to/fastqs
+                        Path to the directory holding zipped, paired-end seqeuncing data in fastq.gz format.
   -F 10000000 [10000000 ...], --fastp-splits 10000000 [10000000 ...]
                         The approximate number of reads per split made by fastp on input fastq files.
 Default is: 10000000.
   -T n, --threads n     The number of threads used across all applications of the run (fastp, bwa, dask.dataframes).
 Default is: 8.